-(Right below: Port Tewfiq at the south end of the Suez Canal just prior to the Great War - from a vintage post-card)
+(Right below: Port Tewfig at the south end of the Suez Canal just prior to the Great War - from a vintage post-card)

 After a two-month interim spent in the vicinity of Port Suez, the almost six-hundred officers and other ranks of the 1st Battalion were to board His Majesty's Transport Alaunia at Port Tewfiq, on March 14 to begin the voyage back up through the Suez Canal en route to France.

-The Newfoundlanders would disembark eight days afterwards in the Mediterranean port-city of Marseille, on March 22.
+The Newfoundlanders would disembark eight days afterwards in the Mediterranean portcity of Marseille, on March 22.

-(Right: British troops march through the port area of the French city of Marseille. - from a vintage post-card)
+(Right: British troops march through the port area of the

-Some three days after the unit's disembarkation on March 22, the Newfoundland Battalion's train was to find its way to the small provincial town of Pont-Rémy, a thousand kilometres to the north of Marseille.
+small provincial town of Pont-Rémy, a thousand kilometres to the north of Marseille.
 It had been a cold, miserable journey, the blankets provided for the troops having inexcusably travelled unused in a separate wagon.